hypirion/fairbrook/doc/TUTORIAL.md

 I believe the former explains better what it is supposed to do.

+#### Optional arguments

-Our boss would like some more safety, since we may decide to add new values to the lunch document or decide to let `:total` be a map containing a total sum per person rather than being an int.
+Our boss would like a more secure program, since we may decide to add new values to the lunch document or decide to let `:total` be a map containing a total sum per person rather than being an int.
 As such, we'd avoid to default to a normal merge operation, and rather throw an error instead.
 This can be done this way:

 ```clj